What is a pesticide?

 Avoiding pesticides can be difficult

 Even if you’re not an avid gardener, avoiding pesticides can be difficult sometimes.
 If you’ve come into contact with pesticides during pregnancy and didn’t realize it until afterwards, there is usually not a problem.
 Studies show that occupation exposure—or long term exposure—is more dangerous than a single instance of contact.
 However, if you know in advance that you’ll be around the chemicals, it’s best to prepare.
 Ask someone else to handle the chemicals if you’re gardening or if you need to treat your pet for fleas.
 You should also remove any type of eating utensils from the area.
 If your backyard is being sprayed, consider keeping the patio table and grill in the garage until the chemicals have settled.
 If the treatment is indoors, keep the windows open for ventilation afterwards.
 Finally, if possible, hold off on all pesticide applications until after you’ve delivered your baby.
-If the yard is looking particularly dead and dull because of pests, remind your husband that a healthy and happy baby is more important than a well-groomed backyard, no matter how many barbeques you might have.
+If the yard is looking particularly dead and dull because of pests, remind your partner that a healthy and happy baby is more important than a well-groomed backyard, no matter how many barbeques you might have.

 Keeping your developing baby safe from environmental toxins and chemicals during pregnancy can be difficult.
 You’ll be exposed to exhaust fumes, compounds in tap water, and radiation on a daily basis.
 However, experts have agreed that these chemicals in moderation are safe.
 Pesticides on the other hand should be avoided at all costs because they are designed to halt the very development your baby needs most.
 If you can avoid pesticides during your pregnancy, that would be ideal.
 If you can’t, minimize your exposure as much as possible to ensure your baby’s successful and proper nervous system development in utero.